TheCarsonWest/nerd-emoji/apush/people/Calvin Coolidge.md

 **[[Calvin Coolidge]]**

 **Overview:**
-[[Calvin Coolidge]] served as the 30th [[President of the United States]] from 1923-1929.
+[[Calvin Coolidge]] served as the 30th [[POTUS]] from 1923-1929.
 A Republican, he is known for his frugal policies, pro-business stance, and quiet demeanor.

 **Events Associated with Coolidge:**